MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 > If you previously installed the Get insights add-in, uninstall it before you complete the following procedure.

 > [!NOTE]
-> If you have setup data lake, Finance insights will use it, if now, Finance insights add-in will create a mandaged data lake for you.
+> If you have installed data lake add-in in LCS already, Finance insights will use it save data needed for predictions.
+If data lake add-in in LCS not already setup, Finance insights add-in will create a mandaged data lake for you.

 Follow these steps to install the Finance insights add-in.